-Mark Briggs joins the Real Monarchs staff after two seasons as the head coach of the Wilmington Hammerheads of the USL.
+Mark Briggs joins the RSL staff after two seasons as the head coach of the Wilmington Hammerheads of the USL.
 Briggs signed as an assistant coach on November 22 2016.
 Briggs began his playing career with West Bromwich Albion in England before moving to Danish soccer.
 After two seasons in Denmark, Briggs moved back to England after being signed by Notts County before playing for several lower division teams throughout England and Wales.
 Moving to the United States in May of 2008 he made his playing debut in the USL Premier Development League with the Kalamazoo Outrage leading the team to the PDL finals the same year.
 Briggs played for the Wilmington Hammerheads beginning in 2009 and again from 2012/13 after short loan stints in England and the USL with the Charleston Battery.

-RSL and the Monarchs became familiar with Briggs after Wilmington visited the Wasatch Front on June 14 in a U.S. Open Cup tie.
+RSL became familiar with Briggs after Wilmington visited the Wasatch Front on June 14 in a U.S. Open Cup tie.
 RSL eventually won the game in a penalty shootout after a tightly contested match that saw Wilmington control a large portion of the match much to the credit and guidance of Briggs.

 An RSL original, Williams joined the staff of Real Salt Lake as the head scout after playing seven seasons with the club.
 Before hanging up his boots in 2011,the Jamaican international appeared 97 times for his country scoring 20 goals while appearing 189 times in an RSL jersey scoring 14 times.
 Williams has played for five other MLS sides before joining RSL in 2005, bringing with him a wealth of experience to the Wasatch Front.

 Williams first joined the staff of Real Salt Lake as an assistant coach when then-head coach Jeff Cassar was appointed in 2014.
 Williams now serves as the club’s head scout and has played an integral part in the signings of several RSL players, including playmaker Albert Rusnák.